 Summary of health hazards

-The summary of identified health hazards is based on available data for the assessed chemical and an analogue chemical.
+The summary of identified health hazards is based on available data for the assessed chemical.
 Based on the physicochemical properties, the assessed chemical is not expected to be readily absorbed following oral, dermal or inhalation exposure (see Supporting information).